Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Abstract

 \section{Abstract}

 Performance of machine learning algorithms depends critically on identifying a good set of hyperparameters.
-While current methods offer efficiencies by adaptively choosing new configurations to train, an alternative strategy is to adaptively allocate resources across the selected configurations.
-We formulate hyperparameter optimization as a pure-exploration non-stochastic infinitely many armed bandit problem where a predefined resource like iterations, data samples, or features is allocated to randomly sampled configurations.
-We introduce \ouralg for this framework and analyze its theoretical properties, providing several desirable guarantees.
-Furthermore, we compare \ouralg with state-of-the-art methods on a suite of hyperparameter optimization problems.
-We observe that \ouralg provides $5\times$ to $30\times$ speedup over state-of-the-art Bayesian optimization algorithms on a variety of deep-learning and kernel-based learning problems.
+While recent approaches use Bayesian optimization to adaptively select configurations, we focus on speeding up random search through adaptive resource allocation and early-stopping.
+We formulate hyperparameter optimization as a pure-exploration non-stochastic infinite-armed bandit problem where a predefined resource like iterations, data samples, or features is allocated to randomly sampled configurations.
+We introduce a novel algorithm, \ouralg , for this framework and analyze its theoretical properties, providing several desirable guarantees.
+Furthermore, we compare \ouralg with popular Bayesian optimization methods on a suite of hyperparameter optimization problems.
+We observe that \ouralg can provide over an order-of-magnitude speedup over our competitor set on a variety of deep-learning and kernel-based learning problems.